 Last year 85% of the graduates found a job within 3 months after graduation.

 Last year the drop-out rate was about 30-35% of the students who started in September.

 The International Business degree programme will not offer work placement companies, because it is important for the student to find a company that best suits his or her interests.
 Until now, all students have always managed to find a suitable work placement company.

 The International Business School currently has 80 partner schools.
 The International Business School currently has 55 partner universities in Europe and 25 outside Europe.
-Some of the countries where you could study: Scotland, Chile, South Korea, France, United States, New Zealand, Germany, Spain and Norway.
+Some of the countries where you could study are: Scotland, Chile, South Korea, France, the United States, New Zealand, Germany, Spain and Norway.